jaspector

 Monday through Friday, 7:30 a.m. to 3:30 p.m.

-Typical inspection sequence: Footing, foundation, rough structure, energy code compliance, rough plumbing, final plumbing, rough electric, final electric, rough HVAC, final HVAC, and final building inspections, as applicable.
+Typical sequence: Footing, foundation, rough structure, energy code compliance, rough plumbing, final plumbing, rough electric, final electric, rough HVAC, final HVAC, and final building inspections, as applicable.

-Wood County Building Permit FAQ
+Source: Wood County Building Inspection ↗

-Do I need a building permit in unincorporated Wood County, OH?
+01 Do I need a building permit in unincorporated Wood County, OH?

 Wood County states all construction must meet applicable code requirements and issues permits for building, plumbing, heating, electrical, fire alarm, sprinkler, demolition, sign, and related work.
 Administrative code states all structures covered by the Wood County Residential and Ohio Building Codes must have zoning permit and driveway or culvert permit approvals before a building permit can be issued.

-How much does a building permit cost in unincorporated Wood County, OH?
+02 How much does a building permit cost in unincorporated Wood County, OH?

+Building permit fees in unincorporated Wood County, OH are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Residential building permit base fee $75 plus square-foot fee; foundation-only permit $125.
 Fees are calculated as: Residential building permits: $75 base plus $0.20 per square foot, plus 1% state fee.
 Electrical, plumbing, and heating permits use separate base-and-unit formulas.
 Commercial permits use separate schedules and 3% state fee..
 Plan check fee: Trade permit applications list $75 plan review fee where applicable; commercial resubmittals for plan review $125.

-How do I apply for a building permit in unincorporated Wood County, OH?
+03 How do I apply for a building permit in unincorporated Wood County, OH?

-1. Determine the township zoning authority, if any.
+To apply for a building permit in unincorporated Wood County, OH, follow these steps: 1.
+Determine the township zoning authority, if any.
 Wood County's zoning-board list states local zoning approval is required before filing a building-permit application for residential or commercial projects.
 2. Obtain any required township zoning permit, and also obtain sewer, water-tap, or septic approvals where required.
 3. Select the correct Wood County permit application and prepare the submittal package.
 Residential projects require the proper application, fee, and two sets of drawings; commercial projects may be submitted online or by hard copy, with hard-copy submissions requiring three sets of drawings and, where required, sealed design documents.
 4. Submit through the online contractor portal or by hard copy to Wood County Building Inspection.
 Online applications and construction documents must be uploaded through the online contractor portal and will not be accepted by email.
 5. Pay the permit fee.
 For commercial online submittals, the portal redirects applicants to payment by credit card, debit card, or e-check.
 6. Monitor plan-review status and respond to corrections.
 Applicants are responsible for checking status.
 7. After issuance, keep approved plans at the job site, call for required inspections, complete corrections as needed, and obtain final approval or certificate of occupancy/completion where applicable.

-How do I schedule a building inspection in unincorporated Wood County, OH?
+04 How do I schedule a building inspection in unincorporated Wood County, OH?

-Inspections can be scheduled via: Wood County Building Inspection.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Wood County, OH via: Wood County Building Inspection.
 Inspection arrangements should be made 48 to 72 hours in advance; county schedules daily until 3:00 p.m..